OfficeDev/office-js-docs-pr/docs/overview/office-add-ins.md

 #### Task panes

 You can use task panes in addition to add-in commands to enable users to interact with your solution.
 Clients that don't support add-in commands (Office on iPad) run your add-in as a task pane.
-Users launch task pane add-ins via the **Home** > **Add-ins** button.
+In Excel, Word, and PowerPoint, users launch task pane add-ins via the **Home** > **Add-ins** button.
+In Outlook, users launch task pane add-ins via the add-in button or via the **All Apps** button on the ribbon.

 ![Use task panes in addition to add-in commands.](../images/about-addins-taskpane.png)